LXSMNSYC/parexgram.js/README.md

 console.log(new Quantifier(alpha, 0).parse(feed)); // ['s', 'o', 'm', 'e']
 ```

+#### Matcher

+Matcher is an interface used for the above classes.
+This signifies that the object can consume a Feed prefix.
+You can extend the Matcher to create your own custom Matcher.

 ## Documentation

 Online Documentation can be found  at the [official Doc Site](https://lxsmnsyc.github.io/parser.js/).